CHILDCARE PROCESS FOR BUYING A CHILDCARE CENTRE

 To lodge the SA04/SA05 the Buyer has to log into the NQA log in portal using their provider number via SEQWA website.
 The SA04/05 forms can only be lodged Online.

+At time of lodgement in the application portal, the question relating to landlord approval/lease, Advance Business Brokers will provide documentation to attach to application.
 For a leasehold business the Buyer must also provide landlord letter as attachment stating the landlord property owner has approved the Buyer as a new leasehold tenant.
+This must be provided prior to settlement.
+Or, a signed copy of Assignment of Lease.

 If Freehold centre the Buyer must provide Contract of sale of Property as attachment.